deckhouse/deckhouse/ee/modules/650-runtime-audit-engine/docs/README.md

    ```
 2. Add the `--audit-webhook-config-file` flag to the `kube-apiserver` manifest.
 The flag must point to the previously created file.

+{% alert level="warning" %}
-> **Note!** Remember to configure the audit policy, because Deckhouse only collects Kubernetes audit events from the system namespaces by default.
+Remember to configure the audit policy, because Deckhouse only collects Kubernetes audit events from the system namespaces by default.
-> An example of configuration can be found in the [control-plane-manager](../040-control-plane-manager/) module documentation.
+An example of configuration can be found in the [control-plane-manager](../040-control-plane-manager/) module documentation.
+{% endalert %}

 ## Alerting